BorisKozo/high-snake/README.md

-high-snake
+High-Snake
 ==========

-A snake game that uses HighCharts as its rendering engine
+A snake game that uses [HighCharts](https://github.com/highslide-software/highcharts.com/) as its rendering engine.

+Uses [Jaws](https://github.com/ippa/jaws) game engine for input and game loop.

+This is just a small 2 hour project I wanted to do...